Enjoy a Bavarian adventure where you'll travel to mountaintops, tour castles, and take in the famous Oberammergau Passion Play.

 Leaving Oberammergau this morning, we travel by rail (Standard Class) to Munich, from where we continue on to Nuremberg, where we stay for the final night of our tour.
 By evening, you may wish to venture out into the streets and explore a little of Nuremberg's medieval streets.
 Founded on important trade routes, Nuremberg lies in the shadow of an enormous castle made up of various buildings and keeps.
-On Day 9, we make our return journey, traveling in First Class to Frankfurt before connecting with Eurostar back to London via Paris.
-(Day 8 - B, Day 9 - B)
+Overnight Nuremberg.
+(B, D)

 Hotel Schlosskrone, Füssen

 Set in a quaint yellow building, surrounded by leafy trees, and mere minutes away from Füssen's railroad station, the 4-star Hotel Schlosskrone is a superb base from which to explore the Bavarian charm of Füssen.
 With superb interiors and elegant décor, this hotel takes the very best of German style and hospitality, with friendly staff and comfortable rooms.
 The Hotel Schlosskrone boasts a range of dining facilities including a traditional Bavarian restaurant along with a bar and an award-winning pastry shop, called Kurcafe, offering all manner of delights in the shape of various sweet and savory offerings.
 The hotel also offers an extensive spa and fitness areas, with various massages and treatments available (payable locally).
 The excellent rooms come well-equipped with a television, a hairdryer, a telephone, and complimentary WiFi.